 As part of the Asbestos Management Plan, it is mandatory to prepare and maintain a record of all buildings owned and occupied within the Superior Greenstone District School Board which contain asbestos materials.
 A building record will be established by means of a written report or electronic file with attached floor plans.
-The report and/or drawings will show the extent and condition of the accessible asbestos containing materials in the building, location of taken. samples well the results the analysis samples any as as of of the taken.
+The report and/or drawings will show the extent and condition of the accessible asbestos containing materials in the building, location of any samples taken, as well as the results of the analysis of the samples taken.